 - 5.1.
-It is not required that this competition be sanctioned by the national or international governing body for this sport. - 5.2.
-The competition may be sanctioned by the recognized National Governing Body (NGB) / National Sport Organization (NSO) in the host nation and/or the International Table Tennis Federation. - 5.3.
-When the Arctic Winter Games are held in Alaska the competition may be sanctioned by USA Table Tennis and/or the International Table Tennis Federation. - 5.4.
-If this competition is sanctioned, the Host Society must advise the contingents on sanctioning and any related matters that might affect their teams.
+It is preferred that this competition be sanctioned by the national or international governing body for this sport. - 5.2.
+If the competition is sanctioned, it may be sanctioned by the sport governing body of the host nation and/or the Federation Internationale de Volleyball (FIVB). - 5.3.
+If this competition is sanctioned, the Host Society must advise the jurisdictions on sanctioning and any related matters that might affect their teams.